-Monica Whicher is Assistant Professor of Voice, Teaching Steam and Chair of Voice Studies at the University of Toronto.
-In addition to Chair duties and Studio Instruction, she teaches all undergraduate courses in English Song.
+Monica Whicher is Assistant Professor of Voice, Teaching Steam and Head of Voice Studies at the University of Toronto.
+In addition to these duties and Studio Instruction, she teaches all undergraduate courses in English Song.
 In 2019, she received the Faculty of Music Teaching Award for Part-time Faculty.

 As a teacher of singing and as a life-long musician, I strive to instil in students the certainty that our work is relevant, formative, meaningful and worth every second of the rigour it demands.
 My goal: to encourage each student’s focus, curiosity, individuality, accountability, and self-awareness in (and out of) the studio and classroom.

 A graduate of the University of Toronto, where she studied with renowned Canadian soprano Lois Marshall, Whicher was a member of the Canadian Opera Company Ensemble Studio and studied at the Banff School of Fine Arts, the Britten-Pears School of Music, and Ravinia’s Steans Music Institute.
 She received the George London Award and was a grateful recipient of Canadian Aldeburgh Foundation Grants, Sullivan Foundation Grants, and a Canada Council Career Development Grant.

 “In the role of Anna Maurant, soprano Monica Whicher sang with strong, unclouded purpose, her voice a sheet of sadness and despair…vividly capturing the aria’s striking, modernized Puccinian colours.
 Pure, uncomplicated and direct, Whicher gave brave voice to her Anna.”
 Ian Ritchie, Opera Going Toronto